aceholecousins/hoverbattle/devlog.md

 was about to tackle these bugs:
 * laser starts at weird origin in planck
 * one of the nashwan barrels does not collide with the environment in both physics engines
+* just noticed that p2 resets inertia when updating mass, so after I fixed that, the glider spins slower now, need to readjust

 next steps:
 replace the default parameter handling to the scheme at the bottom of workshop/code/defaultparameters.ts remove nashwan because the company that bought bitmap brothers are anal about it implement minigun

+just implemented debug text drawing, still missing in p2, want to use it for the barrel bug